ppfeufer/aa-bulletin-board/README.md

 This module needs quite some configuration done before working properly.
 You need to modify your Apache/Nginx configuration as well as the global URL config of Alliance Auth.
-So please only install if you know what you're doing.
+So please only install if you know what you're doing/feel comfortable to make these kind of changes.
 For you own sanity, and mine :-)

 ## Contents
 - [Overview](#overview)